PGA68/coconnector-CSS-JS/README.md

 Glue by css-class for target dynamic js and css at html elements (components way) This pico-rutina for downloading small code-pieces.
 Simple add class with prefix 'dynload-', and next part in classname is js, and in last part is css files.
-Example: <div class="dynload-jsnanme-cssnamae"></div> - load jsname.js and classname.css
+Example: class="dynload-jsnanme-cssnamae" - load jsname.js and classname.css
 Tags: #jQuery, #components